tuanquynet/serverless-plugin-autoinstaller/example/README.md

 - go to root folder, then run `npm link`
 - go to example folder, then run `npm link serverless-plugin-autoinstaller`

-If we want to unlink, we simply remove serverless-plugin-autoinstaller symlink in the example/node_module.
+If we want to unlink, we simply run `npm unlink serverless-plugin-autoinstaller`.

 ## Setup
 - Install serverless.
 Please read this doc https://serverless.com/framework/docs/providers/aws/guide/installation/